attack/barometer/README.md

 For example, if you look at the example above, the query of "Paris" refers to a city in France.
 Yahoo weather services only supports weather results for USA (at least at the time of writing).
-Therefore, Barometer would not use Yahoo, just Weather.com and failover to use Wunderground (if needed).
+Therefore, Barometer would not use Yahoo, just WeatherBug and failover to use Wunderground (if needed).

 ## searching